RNC pays alleged leader of the 2000 ‘Brooks Brothers Riot’ to observe Broward recount

 A Republican party operative from New York who made his name influencing the 2000 presidential recount process is back in South Florida this week on the payroll of the Republican National Committee.

-Joseph Brendan Quinn arrived quietly in Fort Lauderdale from New York last Friday and made his way to the Broward Department of Elections in Lauderhill, as three key races went to recounts triggered by razor-thin margins.
+Joseph Brendan Quinn arrived quietly in Fort Lauderdale last Friday and made his way to the Broward Department of Elections in Lauderhill, as three key races went to recounts triggered by razor-thin margins.
 High-profile Republicans cried foul.

 “I have many years of experience with recounts so they asked me to come,” Quinn said about his latest contract with the RNC.
 He expects his contract to continue through the end of a manual recount.